Likelihood-free stochastic approximation EM for inference in complex models: Synthetic likelihoods

-Thanks to the Gaussian assumption, a ``synthetic likelihood'' based on the summaries for the observed data is defined as $\hat{p}(\bS(\bY)|\btheta):=\mathcal{N}(\bS(\bY);\hat{\bmu}_{\btheta},\hat{\bSigma}_{\btheta})$.
-It is then possible to numerically maximize $\hat{p}(\bS(\bY)|\btheta)$ with respect to $\btheta$ or compute the MAP (maximum a posteriory) for the associated posterior distribution using MCMC, by considering uniform priors for the parameters.
-In order to construct synthetic likelihoods the only parameter that needs to be set is $R$, which is certainly easier to tune than the $\delta$ in ABC methods, also because in the latter case we want a small $\delta$ and this has an immediate impact on the algorithm acceptance rate (the smaller the $\delta$ the higher the number of rejections).
+A ``synthetic likelihood'' based on the summaries for the observed data is defined as $\hat{p}(\bS(\bY)|\btheta):=\mathcal{N}(\bS(\bY);\hat{\bmu}_{\btheta},\hat{\bSigma}_{\btheta})$.
+It is then possible to numerically maximize $\hat{p}(\bS(\bY)|\btheta)$ with respect to $\btheta$ or compute the MAP (maximum a posteriory) for the associated posterior distribution using MCMC, by using uniform priors for the parameters.
+In order to construct synthetic likelihoods the only parameter that needs to be set is $R$ (we consider the statistics $\bS(\cdot)$ as part of the model specification).